Hack The Box Jerry Writeup

 Nmap

-Did you know that on Linux, ping is run as a setuid binary?
-Now that I know, it makes sense.
+Did you know that on Linux, distributions commonly configure ping to be a setuid binary?
 Ping needs to send out raw (non-TCP) packets.
 Handling raw sockets required the CAP_NET_RAW capability on Linux.

-For example, the specific code that configures ping to be a setuid binary in NixOS can be found here.
+For example, you can find the specific code that configures ping to be a setuid binary in NixOS right here.

 # Nmap seems to be a bit stubborn without sudo, as it appears to think the host